 Our Coneto Silver-Gold Project is located in the Mesa Central, on the eastern flank of the Sierra Madre Occidental Mountains.
-It is situated in the region around the village of Coneto de Comonfort, in Durango, Mexico.
+It is situated in the region around the village of Coneto de Comonfort, 100 km north of Durango City, in Durango, Mexico.

-Coneto de Comonfort has a municipal population of approx. 4,000 people, which provides a good source of local labour and services.
+Coneto de Comonfort is a historic mining town and has a municipal population of approx. 4,000 people, which provides a good source of local labour and services.

 Also, the local infrastructure is excellent: